alfaaarex/awesome-tweaks/README.md

 **Supported Platforms:** Windows (MacOS and Linux soon)

-**Description:** This is a taskbar/launcher build with Electron.
+**Description:** Hyperbar is a topbar for windows built with web technology and ffi.

-**Installation:** Currently hyper is pretty complicated to install, you have to switch branches, run commands in the terminal, so we don't recommend installing hyper until the author cleans everything up
+**Installation:** Currently hyper is complicated to install.
+We don't recommend installing hyper until the author cleans everything up.
+[I'll do it anyway](https://github.com/hyperts/Hyper)

 ## Contributing
 Do you want to contribute to the repository?
 Just use this format and insert what you want, a line after the latest entry.